chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

    }
    ```

-   Repository interfaces allow you to implement queries.
-The CrudRepository interface takes two generic argument types.
-The first is the type of the entity, in this case Owner, and the second is the type of the ID, whcih is a Long.

    The CrudRepository interface defines methods that allow you to create, read, update and delete (CRUD) entities from the database with the appropriate SQL inserts, selects, updates and deletes computed for you at compilation time.
 For more information see the javadoc for [CrudRepository](https://micronaut-projects.github.io/micronaut-data/latest/api/io/micronaut/data/repository/CrudRepository.html).

    You can define methods within the interface that perform JDBC queries and automatically handle all the intricate details for you such as defining correct transaction semantics such as read-only transactions for queries, executing the query and mapping the result set to the Owner entity class you defined earlier.